Exercise During Pregnancy

 One of the best exercises you can do is swimming as it relieves some of the aches and pains of pregnancy and is gentle on your joints.
 You can also do it at your own pace to suit your fitness level.

 Yoga strengthens your core which is great preparation for labour and getting back into shape post birth.
 It has also been said that it can actually make labour quicker and more comfortable.

 Similar to Yoga, Pilates helps strengthen the core muscles and straighten your posture.
 It will also aid in breathing techniques and relaxation.
-Pilates is very focussed on strengthening the muscles that can weaken during pregnancy, in a way that supports, rather than strains them.
+Pilates is very much focused on strengthening the muscles that can weaken during pregnancy, in a way that supports, rather than strains them.

-Lastly and possibly most important of all is to exercise your pelvic floor muscles – you will be glad you did once the baby is born!
+Lastly and possibly most important of all is to exercise your pelvic floor muscles – you'll be glad you did this once the baby is born!

 If you experience any of the following symptoms you should stop exercising and contact your doctor immediately and you may also need to lessen the activity as you get further on in your pregnancy; contractions, chest pain, dizziness, calf pain or swelling, less movement by the baby, headache, muscle weakness, fluid leaking from your vagina or vaginal bleeding.